 Our Early Years Foundation Stage values the importance of a smooth transition into our team.
 Parents are invited to look around the school and are then invited to a meeting to ensure they know about school procedures, daily routines, and the environment and to get to know the staff.
 Parents are given a transition leaflet and an Early Years prospectus to take home.
 Staff then carry out a home visit to build a relationship with the parents/carers and the child and discuss the child’s interests, medical information and family.
 The parent/carer and child are then invited for a ‘settling in session’ where they get to visit their new environment and can meet new friends and their new teacher.

-Nursery home learning
+Nursery reading and home learning

 At Temple Meadow we believe that home learning provides additional learning opportunities for all pupils.
 It allows children to practise and rehearse key skills; to research and explore topics and ideas and to apply their learning in imaginative ways.
 We aim to provide opportunities to support key skills in Communication and Language, Phonics and Maths.